go-goyave/goyave/docs_src/src/guide/basics/database.md

 ```

 ::: tip
-For SQLite, only the `dbName` config entry is required.
+For SQLite, only the `database.name` config entry is required.
 :::

 ## Getting a database connection